 Riley is a fourth year neuroscience graduate student in the lab of Dr. Peter Calabresi.
 She worked with InPrint at Washington University in St. Louis during her undergraduate studies, which inspired her to start ReVision.
-Riley writes for the Biomedical Odyssey Blog and her personal blog, “Uneasy Lies the Crown”, and does freelance editing for a nonprofit.
+Riley edits for the Biomedical Odyssey Blog and writes for her podcast “Uneasy Lies the Crown” and Sparrow Science.

 Areas of expertise: Neuroscience, Molecular Biology, Immunology, NSF GRFP